 Below are the important questions of CBSE 12th Economics asked for 3 marks each:

-Question 1 - Justify the following statement, with valid reason. ‘‘Ex-ante Aggregate Demand is always equal to Ex-ante Aggregate Supply.’’
+- Question 1 - Justify the following statement, with a valid reason. ‘‘Ex-ante Aggregate Demand is always equal to Ex-ante Aggregate Supply.’’

 CBSE Class 12 Economics Important Questions 2024-25: 4 Mark Questions

-Question 1 - Define marginal product.
-State the behaviour of marginal product when only one input is increased and other inputs are held constant.
+- Question 1 - Define marginal product.
+State the behavior of marginal product when only one input is increased and other inputs are held constant.

-Question 3 - If National Income is 250 crore and Savings is 80 crore, find out Average Propensity to Consume.
+- Question 3 - If the National Income is 250 crore and the Savings are 80 crore, find out the Average Propensity to Consume.
 When National Income rises to 390 crore and Savings to 115 crore, what will be the Average Propensity to Consume and the Marginal Propensity to Save?

-Question 5 - ‘‘India is taking huge leaps in the index of Ease of Doing Business, as a result many MNCs are shifting their production base to India.’’
-In the light of the above statement, comment upon the flow of foreign exchange and its likely impact on the Indian Economy.
+- Question 5 - ‘‘India is taking huge leaps in the index of Ease of Doing Business, as a result, many MNCs are shifting their production base to India.’’
+In light of the above statement, comment upon the flow of foreign exchange and its likely impact on the Indian Economy.

 CBSE Class 12 Economics Important Questions 2024-25: 6 Mark Questions

 Students must focus on the CBSE Class 12 Economics questions with high weightage.
-These are the long questions which require detailed answers.
+These are the long questions that require detailed answers.

 Question 1 - Explain the meaning of the following :